Liebster Gott, wann werd ich sterben

 Daniel Vetter, a native of Breslau, set the hymn in the first half of the 1690s, and published this setting in a version for SATB singers in 1713.
 This setting was picked up by Johann Sebastian Bach, who based some of his compositions on it.
 His chorale cantata based on Neumann's hymn, Liebster Gott, wenn werd ich sterben, BWV 8, was first performed in Leipzig in 1724, Vetter's hymn tune, Zahn No. 6634, appearing in its outer movements.

 The closing chorale of BWV 8 is a reworked version of Vetter's four-part setting.
 The appreciation of the similarity (or: difference) between this cantata movement, BWV 8/6, and Vetter's original ranges from "somewhat altered" to "with radical alterations", the 1998 edition of the Bach-Werke-Verzeichnis listing the 1724 version as a composition by Vetter.
 Another setting of Neumann's hymn was published in 1747.

 Text

-Neumann was born in Breslau (i.e. Wrocław, at the time in German Silesia) in 1648.
+Neumann was born in Breslau (now Wrocław in Poland, then in German Silesia) in 1648.
 From 1667 to 1670 he studied in Jena.
 Less than a year after having been assigned court preacher in Altenburg in 1678, he returned to his native town, where he became pastor at the St Mary Magdalene Church in 1689.
 He wrote "Liebster Gott, wann werd ich sterben" around 1690.
 It is a Lutheran hymn in five stanzas of eight lines.
 Its hymn metre is 8.7.8.7.7.7.8.8.
 The topic of the hymn text is a reflection on death.
 Gabriel Wimmer's extensive commentary on the hymn was published in 1749.